CALM ANIMAL CARE STAFF

 Certified Veterinary Technician

-Leslie graduated with an Associate’s degree in Veterinary Technology from the Bel-Rea Institute in 2006.
-She’s our special Animal Shelter Tech, working with Dr. Meg there since 2013 in all the veterinary work that the shelter does, assisting in anesthesia, surgeries and animal care.
-Leslie is an advocate for shelter animals and is enthusiastic about giving them a voice.
-She also loves to paddleboard and paint.
-She and her husband Joe live with their pets Lolly, the Pug and Fannie, the French Bulldog.
-They are passionate about their youth ministry work in their church.
+Erica is our special Animal Shelter Tech, working with Dr. Meg there since 2023 in all the veterinary work that the shelter does, assisting in anesthesia, surgeries and animal care.
+She is an advocate for shelter animals and is enthusiastic about giving them a voice.